GlacioHack/geoutils/doc/source/profiling.md

 With the profiling activated with the graphs output, two kinds of .HTML graphs will be created by default :
 * an icicle graph `time_graph.html`, showing the time spent in each step of the entire process
-* a graph `memory_[function].html` for each decorated functions used, showing the memory consumption of xDEM at regular intervals during the execution
+* a graph `memory_[function].html` for each decorated functions used, showing the memory consumption of GeoUtils at regular intervals during the execution

 ## Configuration and parameters